U.S. charges Russians with 2016 U.S. election tampering to boost Trump

 “13 against the billions’ budgets of the secret services?” she asked in a Facebook post.

+Russian Foreign Minister Sergei Lavrov declined to comment on Saturday on the U.S. indictments, telling a security conference in Munich that U.S. Vice President Michael Pence and others had raised questions about the investigation.

+“You may publish anything you want to.
+So until we see the facts, everything else is just blather,” Lavrov said.

-The accused Russians are unlikely to be arrested or to appear in a U.S. court on the charges, which include conspiracy to defraud the United States, wire fraud, bank fraud and identity theft.
-There is no extradition treaty between the United States and Russia.
+The accused Russians are unlikely to be arrested or appear in a U.S. court on the charges, which include conspiracy to defraud the United States, wire fraud, bank fraud and identity theft, as there is no extradition treaty between the United States and Russia.

-The indictment broadly echoes the conclusions of a January 2017 U.S. intelligence assessment, which found that Russia had meddled in the election, and that its goals eventually included aiding Trump.
+The indictment broadly echoes the conclusions of a January 2017 U.S. intelligence assessment, which found Russia had meddled in the election, and that its goals eventually included aiding Trump.
 In November 2016, Trump won a surprise victory over Democratic Party candidate Clinton.

 Mueller’s indictment did not tie the meddling effort to the Russian government.
 But the earlier U.S. intelligence assessment said Russian President Vladimir Putin ordered a campaign to influence the U.S. election.